HumanDialog/octopus.basic.reef/README.md

 Now that our service is ready to use, you can send HTTP requests to it using any client, i.e. cURL, Postman or using one of the sample fronteds listed above.

+If you intend to use the service together with a Single-Page Application running in a browser using local authorization, also call:

+`sys/logout?bl`

+so that access rights, user, and group are set based on X-Reef-... headers.

 ## About ObjectReef
 ObjectReef is a complete platform to design, test and deploy any high performance backend services.
 It ensures robust, scalability and security with zero tech debt.
 That Model-driven developement solution offers you everything you need to develop, maintain, integrate and run the software without the advanced technical knowledge.